Arctic Marathon - 25 Oct 2025 (AM24)

 South of Qassiarsuk lies Kap Farvel, or Cape Farewell, which is renowned not only as Greenland’s southernmost point, but also for its infamously challenging weather, which commonly features large swells and gale-force winds.

-With this in mind, we deliberately opt for a far more comfortable but also more spectacular route, cruising via the inside passage of Prins Christian Sund.
-Known in Greenlandic by its typically descriptive name of Ikerasassuaq (‘the Big Strait’), this 60 km long waterway reaches from the small village of Aappilattoq out to the southeastern coast of Greenland, connecting the Labrador and Irminger Seas.
+With this in mind, we deliberately opt for a far more comfortable but also more spectacular route, cruising via the inside passage of Prins Christians Sund (Prince Christian Sound).
+Known in Greenlandic by its typically descriptive name of Ikerasassuaq, 'the Big Strait', this 60km-long waterway reaches from the small village of Aappilattoq out to the south-eastern coast of Greenland, connecting the Labrador and Irminger Seas.

-Prins Christian Sund is one of the most spectacular waterways anywhere on Earth.
-Kept free of ice year-round by strong tidal currents, the strait is hemmed in on either side by mountains which rise straight out of the water some reaching over 2,000m in height.
-Large glaciers flow from the ice sheet into the sea on the northern side of the strait, while sapphire blue mountain glaciers loom over the water from the southern side, and vast icebergs stud the glassy waters.
+Prins Christians Sund is one of the most spectacular waterways anywhere on Earth.
+Kept free of ice year-round by strong tidal currents, the strait is hemmed in on either side by mountains which rise straight out of the water, some reaching over 2000m in height.
+Large glaciers flow from the ice sheet into the sea on the northern side of the strait, while sapphire-blue mountain glaciers loom over the water from the southern side, and vast icebergs stud the glassy waters.

-We will exit Prins Christian Sund into the Irminger Sea and set a course up the coast towards the fjord of Skjoldungen
+We will exit Prins Christians Sund into the Irminger Sea and set a course up the coast towards the fjord of Skjoldungen.

 Day 12

-Today’s adventure begins as we sail into magnificent Skjoldungen, a staggeringly beautiful fjord on the southeastern coast of Greenland.
+Today’s adventure begins as we sail into magnificent Skjoldungen, a staggeringly beautiful fjord on the south-eastern coast of Greenland.
 The fjord is named for Skjold, an ancient Danish King of Norse legend, while the Greenlandic name, Saqqisikuik, references the sunny climate of the area.
-Various archaeological finds on the island which sits in the middle of the fjord suggests nomadic Inuit groups visited and stayed in the area in years gone by; more recently, settlers were brought from Tasiilaq to settle the island in the 1930s but returned there thirty years later; some houses can still be seen on the southern side of the fjord.
-A small weather station was also operated on the island by the Allies during WWII.
+Various archaeological finds on the island, which sits in the middle of the fjord, suggests nomadic Inuit groups visited and stayed in the area in years gone by; more recently, settlers were brought from Tasiilaq to settle the island in the 1930s but returned home thirty years later; some houses can still be seen on the southern side of the fjord.
+A small weather station was also operated on the island by the Allies during World War II.

 Day 13

-Saturday 14th September - At Sea enroute to Reykjavik, Iceland Open or Close
+At Sea - Enroute to Reykjavik, Iceland (Saturday) Open or Close

-uring our time at sea approaching Reykjavik, a variety of activities will be arranged on board to provide our guests with the chance to reflect on their voyage.
-Relax with an expertly crafted cocktail in the Nordic Bar in the company of new friends, soak up the knowledge and passion of our Expedition Team during lectures, or simply enjoy the flight of the fulmars which accompany us towards Iceland.
+During our time at sea approaching Reykjavik, a variety of activities will be arranged on board to provide our guests with the chance to reflect on their voyage.
+Relax with an expertly crafted cocktail in the Nordic Bar in the company of new friends, soak up the knowledge and passion of our expedition team during lectures, or simply enjoy the flight of the fulmars which accompany us towards Iceland.

 Day 14